HNC Automation and Control Engineering (Pearson)

 Analogue and digital electronic systems are widely used for a variety of applications.
 These systems provide the building blocks for modern living; for example, smart devices/homes, Industry 4.0 and autonomous systems.
 Digital electronics are used to implement circuits such as the microcontroller-based systems found in mobile phones, computers, televisions, microwaves and many other devices.
 Analogue electronic circuits are commonly used alongside such systems.
 A smart speaker uses digital systems to perform ‘smart’ functions and analogue circuits are used to drive the voice interface and speaker response systems.
 This unit explores some of the specialist applications of these systems.

-The overall aim of the unit is to introduce learners to the fundamental building blocks of analogue and digital systems.
+The overall aim of the unit is to introduce students to the fundamental building blocks of analogue and digital systems.
 Engineers from the craft technician to the Chartered Engineer should have an understanding and working knowledge of these technologies because they underpin all of our electronic devices, both domestic and industrial.
 The unit’s learning outcomes promote the development of skills and knowledge in the areas of digital and analogue electronics: digital electronics – developing an understanding of the basic logic components and how they are constructed, tested and used in circuit design; analogue electronics – developing an understanding of common transistors and transistor circuit design.
 Transistor and operational amplifier systems are another focus of the unit; these types of circuits are essential for signal

 processing and reproduction.

-On successful completion of the unit, learners will have developed skills and knowledge in analogue and digital electronics, which are the basis of all electronic systems and device, including the understanding and practice of the theory of logic circuits and how to construct and test such systems, and the understanding and measurement of analogue circuits.
+On successful completion of the unit, students will have developed skills and knowledge in analogue and digital electronics, which are the basis of all electronic systems and device, including the understanding and practice of the theory of logic circuits and how to construct and test such systems, and the understanding and measurement of analogue circuits.

 If you only want to study this unit or up to four units for Continuous Professional Development purposes, you can do this with Pearson's accredited programme HN Flex.